typesense/typesense-website/docs-site/content/30.0/api/joins.md

   "include_fields": "$books(*, sort_by: id: desc)"
 }
 ```

-Here, the docs will be sorted by their `id` in `desc` order.
+The docs will now be sorted by their `id` in `desc` order.

-Similarly, if you want to limit the docs in referenced collection then you can do it like follwing,
+Similarly, if you want to limit the docs in the referenced collection, you can do this:

 ```json
 {